 The New York City Cannabis Parade & Rally (NYCCPR) is among the longest running marijuana legalization events in the world.
 What began as a “Smoke-In” in Washington Square Park organized by the Yippies in 1973 has evolved into a three-part Event: A Parade down Broadway, a Rally in Union Square Park and a celebratory After Party, all on the first Saturday in May.
-Sister events take place in more than 300 cities worldwide on the same day.
+Sister events take place in cities worldwide on the same day.
 NYCCPR is the founding chapter of the Global Marijuana March.

 The Rally takes place in Union Square Park at 14 St., between University Place and Fourth Ave.
-It begins at 1 pm when the Parade arrives at the Park.
+It usually begins at 1 pm when the Parade arrives at the Park.
 The Rally features a wide variety of prominent speakers – elected officials, activists and industry leaders – and musical entertainment by world-class performers, such as Redman, 420 Funk Mob and Immortal Technique.
 The speeches build to the 4:20 countdown and the Rally continues with music until the program ends at 5pm sharp.

 Reform organization and sponsors set up booths and tables opposite the stage in front of the George Washington statue.